jamesfrenzyy/jamesfrenzyy/readme.md

 ### About Me:
 - 🌱 I’m currently learning: Scripting in general
-- 👯 I’m looking to collaborate on: A Cool And Good FiveM Server To Develop On
+- 👯 I'm currently not looking to collap with anyone atm
 - 🤔 I’m looking for help with: Nothing Right Now
 - 💬 Ask me about: Anything
 - 📫 How to reach me: My Discord ( https://discord.gg/5KBKRa74wg ) or PB on Discord Senõr Xmas#6793